A Lesson Before Dying: Part 2

 Over the course of the novel, Grant and Jefferson unexpectedly form a close friendship as the two men both come to comprehend the importance of resistance and defying conformity.
-As they understand compassion, human struggles and existential revelations through their newfound brotherhood, Grant also forms a bond with the white Deputy Paul Bonin.
+As they understand compassion, human struggles and existential revelations through their newfound brotherhood, Grant also forms a bond with a white deputy, Paul Bonin.
 In early February, it is announced that Jefferson will be executed soon, on April 8.
 Around then, Reverend Ambrose becomes concerned that Grant, an agnostic, is not teaching Jefferson about God and thus begins to visit him regularly to reverse Grant's spiritual impairments.
 The conflict reaches a head when Grant buys Jefferson a radio, which the seniors in the black community, or "quarter", see as sinful.
 Before Jefferson’s execution, Grant brings him a notebook to help and find his identity.
 This notebook is also used as a way for Jefferson to process his thoughts surrounding his prison sentence and impending execution.
-The novel ends with the anticlimax of Jefferson's death by execution.
+The novel ends with the anticlimax of Jefferson's death by electrocution.
 Grant did not attend the execution, worried he could not control his emotions witnessing his dear friend’s death.
-Much to Grant's surprise, a visit from Paul in which he tells Grant that "Jefferson was the strongest man in that crowded room.”
+Much to Grant's surprise, Paul visits him and says that "Jefferson was the strongest man in that crowded room.”